sharhalakis/vdns/README.md

 What you need to know:

- * Domains are strings, formated just like in bind.
+ * Domains are strings, formatted just like in bind.
 Example names:
    * example.com
    * 10.in-addr.arpa
    * 8.4.3.0.1.0.a.2.ip6.arpa